 One day, I would like to road trip across America.
 Our family has made a travel bucket list goal to visit all 50 states and document them on our travel photo map.
 We have been able to do this by flying to a destination and then road tripping from there.
 For our ten year wedding anniversary, my husband and I flew to San Francisco and drove up to Seattle in 13 days.
 We have visited the Pacific Northwest several times, yet our San Francisco to Seattle road trip has been one of my favorite U.S. road trips so far.
-Here are the highlights of what we did, where we stayed and what we ate.
+Here are the highlights of what we did from San Francisco to Seattle in two weeks.

 San Francisco to Seattle Road Trip Itinerary

 Click on the link below for a list of the West Coast USA road trip itinerary.
 This was a

 West Coast USA Road Trip Itinerary

 We had already been to San Francisco before on a separate trip, but used this as our starting off point since we had never explored northern California.
 We stopped in for lunch at a great oceanfront restaurant, Beach Chalet Brewery, and then headed for Golden Gate Park to take pictures with the Golden Gate bridge in the background.